jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 Domain Specific Languages ("DSL") are, usually declarative, programming languages that offer more expressivity over a specific problem domain.
-Their development involves a close analysis of the problem domain such that the entire semantics of the problem domain should be captured - no more and no less.
+Their development involves a close analysis of the problem domain such that the entire semantics should be captured - no more and no less.
 The nature of these languages implies that they trade their generality for focused expressivity.
 This often makes DSLs small languages since only the essential features are captured, examples of